awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 To help you get started experimenting with AWS IoT Greengrass, AWS also provides prebuilt Docker images that have the AWS IoT Greengrass Core software and dependencies installed\.
 You can download an image from [Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass) or [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) \(Amazon ECR\)\.
 These prebuilt images use Amazon Linux 2 \(x86\_64\) and Alpine Linux \(x86\_64, Armv7l, or AArch64\) base images\.

-**Warning**  <a name="docker-images-python-2.7-removal"></a>
+**Important**
-Starting with v1\.11\.6 of the AWS IoT Greengrass Core software, the Greengrass Docker images no longer include Python 2\.7, because Python 2\.7 reached end\-of\-life in 2020 and no longer receives security updates\.
-If you choose to update to these Docker images, we recommend that you validate that your applications work with the new Docker images before you deploy the updates to production devices\.
-If you require Python 2\.7 for your application that uses a Greengrass Docker image, you can modify the Greengrass Dockerfile to include Python 2\.7 for your application\.
+<a name="docker-images-end-of-maintenance"></a>On June 30, 2022, AWS IoT Greengrass ended maintenance for AWS IoT Greengrass Core software v1\.x Docker images that are published to Amazon Elastic Container Registry \(Amazon ECR\) and Docker Hub\.
+You can continue to download these Docker images from Amazon ECR and Docker Hub until June 30, 2023, which is 1 year after maintenance ended\.
+However, the AWS IoT Greengrass Core software v1\.x Docker images no longer receive security patches or bug fixes after maintenance ended on June 30, 2022\.
+If you run a production workload that depends on these Docker images, we recommend that you build your own Docker images using the Dockerfiles that AWS IoT Greengrass provides\.
+For more information, see [AWS IoT Greengrass Docker software](what-is-gg.md#gg-docker-download)\.

 This topic describes how to download the AWS IoT Greengrass Docker image from Amazon ECR and run it on a Windows, macOS, or Linux \(x86\_64\) platform\.
 The topic contains the following steps: